mmistakes/minimal-mistakes/_posts/blog/2019-02-27-New-paper-Kobe.md

 ---
 layout: post
-title: New paper published by Verguts lab
+title: New paper published in Journal of Neuroscience
 categories: blog
-excerpt: Published in The Journal of Neuroscience
+excerpt: A Postdecisional Neural Marker of Confidence Predicts Information-Seeking in Decision-Making
 tags: [kobe, new-paper]
 image:
   feature: